SwissDataScienceCenter/renku/qa/README.md

     <summary>Details</summary>

     1. Create a new Renku project in the website
+    2. Go to from https://zenodo.org/ and pick any dataset
+    3. In your new Renku project navigate to the Datasets tab
-    2. Download a dataset from https://zenodo.org/
+    4. Create a new Renku dataset from the Zeonodo dataset you selected earlier
-    3. Upload the data and create the dataset from the UI
-    4. Ensure that the download completed
+    5. Ensure the dataset was created successfully
-    5. Ensure that large files are in Git LFS
-    6. After uploading the dataset try to clone the git project locally (does this take a really long time)
-    7. Launch a session in the project
+    6. Launch a session in the project
-    8. Is the dataset available?
+    7. Is the dataset available?
-    9. Run `renku dataset ls` can you see the dataset you uploaded?
+    8. Run `renku dataset ls` can you see the dataset you uploaded?
   </details>

 - [ ] Create a dataset with the CLI from a running session